 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by architects in Pennsylvania, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 Your clients may require professional liability insurance in a contract.
-Also called errors and omissions insurance, professional liability insurance provides financial protection if a client files a lawsuit over late, erroneous, or incomplete work.
+Also called errors and omissions insurance (E&O), professional liability insurance provides financial protection if a client files a lawsuit over late, erroneous, or incomplete work.